smithy-lang/smithy/docs/source/1.0/spec/core/auth-traits.rst

         This value can be set to ``header`` or ``query``.
     * - scheme
       - ``string``
-      - Defines the ApiKey scheme to set on the intended Authoriation header
+      - Defines the ApiKey scheme to set on the intended Authorization header.

 The following example defines a service that accepts an API key in the "X-Api-Key" HTTP header: